-But there are still claims that body cameras are the solution to police brutality but when the crime was caught on camera the guilty cop still gets a free pass.
+Despie this entire incident being caught on body cameras, there are still claims the cameras are the solution to police brutality.
+The guilty cop still gets a free pass to murder a black man?
 Something is wrong with this picture!

 “Harold, congratulations, your archives are valuable and should be given the broadest possible exposure.
 Your discs and videos of your programs belong in the new Smithsonian Institution of the National Museum of African American History and Culture (NMAAHC).
 A wing of the new museum will be dedicated to the struggle in sports and will be titled “Leveling the Playing Field”.
 Your work was a major force over the years in leveling the playing field, especially in terms of the struggle to define and project “Our Truth!”
 Dr. Harry Edwards

 The two ESPN writers covered the hotbeds for playground basketball in America in a July 2014 blog titled, “Playground Basketball is Dead.”
 The hotbeds covered were in New York, Philadelphia, L. A., Chicago, and Baltimore/Washington, DC.